DarwinGalactic/MandelbrotZoom/.github/ISSUE_TEMPLATE/feature-request-for-mandelbrot-zoom.md

 ---
-name: Feature request
+name: Feature request for Mandelbrot Zoom
-about: Suggest an idea for this project
+about: Suggest an idea for enhancing Mandelbrot Zoom
 title: ''
 labels: ''
 assignees: ''